scala-ide/scala-ide.github.com/blog/_posts/2012-07-17-state-of-helium.md

 author: Scala IDE team
 ---

 It's been a while since our last major release, and the time for Milestone 2 is near.
-Let's have a look at what's been hapening lately, and what our plans are for the near future
+It's time to have a look at what's been hapening lately, and our plans for the near future.

 # What's been keeping us busy